infinera/terraform-xr-network/use_cases/network_setup/README.md

-# Terraform XR Network Set Up
+# Use Case: Terraform XR Network Set Up
-This module will setup the constellation network based on the specified configuration.
+This Use Case will setup the constellation network based on the specified configuration.
 ## How to Run
   1. Go to the **network_setup** directory or its clone directory
      1. Assumption: *terraform init* was executed before (only one time) to initialize the terraform setup.